Premiere Creative’s Approach to Amazon Advertising

 Amazon Sponsored Brand and Sponsored Product ads have several things in common.
 First, they’ve only been labeled “Sponsored Brand” ads since September 2018.
 Before that, these units were referred to as “Amazon Headline Search ads” and lived beneath the “AMS” (Amazon Marketing Services) umbrella.
 Before September of 2018 – when Amazon placed all of its marketing offerings beneath “Amazon Advertising, the entire suite of marketing services were lived under three confusingly labeled umbrellas: AMS (Amazon Marketing Services), AMG (Amazon Media Group) and AAP (Amazon Advertising Platform).

-Sponsored Brand units are banner ads that populate in response to searches on Amazon search results pages.
+These banner ads populate in response to searches on Amazon search results pages.
 They are keyword-driven like Sponsored Product ads.
 Advertisers running sponsored brand ads bid on keywords, and the ad creative they choose populate when users search for those keywords.

 Additional differences between these two crucial Amazon ad units involve the keyword match types against which advertisers can bid.
 Sponsored Brand keywords work slightly differently than keywords for Sponsored Product ads.